mauwii/azure-pipelines-with-github-repo/docs/workflow/2-azure-pipelines.md

 #### main.yml

 This stage-template contains is defining the complete pipeline.
-I had it separated from `azure-pipelines.yml` to be able to run `validate_pr.yml` (pull request validation) with the same stages than `azure-pipelines.yml`, but while Writing this, I already get thoughts about a restructure, but would first need to test it out before I start writing documentation for it.
-In the end it could not work out and everything stays as it is :hear_no_evil:
+I had it separated from `azure-pipelines.yml` to be able to run `validate_pr.yml` (pull request validation) with the same stages than `azure-pipelines.yml`, but after development moved on I got rid of `validate_pr.yml` but thought it could still be practical later on to have this `main.yml` template.

 ??? quote "azure-pipelines/main.yml"